The first steps in setting up the tracker

 – Available cash: sum of cash available over all accounts

-– Unrealized gains: sum of profit (or loss) over all current holdings
+– Unrealized gains: sum of profit (or loss) overall current holdings

-– Realized gains: sum of profit (or loss) over all holdings sold completely or partially in the past
+– Realized gains: sum of profit (or loss) overall holdings sold completely or partially in the past

 This is the data input sheet.
-As a user you are required to fill in this sheet with your data.
+As a user, you are required to fill in this sheet with your data.
 The spreadsheet uses the information inside the sheet to perform calculations for the rest of the tracker.
-If you wish to change anything in the rest of the spreadsheet, then change the input data of the history sheet (as opposed to changing the formula’s).
+If you wish to change anything in the rest of the spreadsheet, then change the input data of the history sheet (as opposed to changing the formulas).

 Report & Summary of RG Report

 The “Report” sheet can be used to create a tax report.
-It provides you information regarding the date, quantity, purchase cost and total sell price every time an asset was sold.
+It provides you with information regarding the date, quantity, purchase cost, and total sell price every time an asset was sold.
 The “Summary of RG Report” creates a summary of the “Report” sheet.
 Do not change anything in these sheets.

 Analysis of portfolio

 This sheet will provide you with a graphical overview of your investments which will help you in your future decision.
 You may gain some insights by assessing the different allocations within your portfolio and determining if re-balancing is necessary.
-Furthermore, you may gain various insight from the different allocations in your investment accounts and allocation by market cap size.
+Furthermore, you may gain various insights from the different allocations in your investment accounts and allocation by market cap size.

 The final sheet on the investment tracker will provide you with an overview of all your returns over one holding period.
-In the drop-down list in cell “H4” you can switch between realized gains and unrealized gains.
+In the drop-down list in cell “H4”, you can switch between realized gains and unrealized gains.
 The graphs in the sheet are linked dynamically, meaning they will change based on the values of the drop-down list and any changes made in the “History” sheet.
 The first chart will provide you with gains or losses for an individual asset, the second chart will provide you with your portfolio return.
-This is especially useful since one of your holdings may have lost 90% of its value, however, if you only spend a $100 dollar on that holding the impact on your total return might be minimal.
+This is especially useful since one of your holdings may have lost 90% of its value, however, if you only spend $100 dollar on that holding the impact on your total return might be minimal.
 The final charts are gauge meters displaying your total return according to the money-weighted rate of return.

 You may view the twenty most recent articles of three different news sources: “Cointelegraph”, “Coindesk” or “CryptoNinjas”.
 Switch between the sources by changing the value in cell “B7”.

 The watchlist tool can help you keep track of what is happening with your current holdings.
-You can click on cell “C6” and chose any one of your holdings and receive relevent information regarding the price action of the asset.
+You can click on cell “C6” and chose any one of your holdings and receive relevant information regarding the price action of the asset.